-The Conway Sandhills, Prince Edward Island.
-(Photo by Joanna Hudgins)
+NCC and partners on the Conway Sandhills, Prince Edward Island.
+(Photo by Alec Jardine)

-The Nature Conservancy of Canada (NCC) and the Mi'kmaq Confederacy of PEI (Mi’kmaq Confederacy) began working in partnership in 2008.
-Our recent work together has had a renewed sense of energy and direction.
+The Nature Conservancy of Canada (NCC) and the Epekwitnewaq Mi'kmaq began working in partnership in 2008.

-The Cascumpec and Conway Sandhills are one of NCC's prime areas of focus on Prince Edward Island.
-They are one of the most spectacular, unique, least disturbed and ecologically significant coastal dune ecosystem complexes in eastern Canada.
-NCC’s goal has been to conserve and steward the natural features of this unique area so that its ecological heritage survives now and into the future.
+The Cascumpec and Conway Sandhills, two barrier islands, are one of the most spectacular, unique, least disturbed and ecologically significant coastal dune ecosystem complexes in eastern Canada.
+Many species of shorebirds — including greater yellowlegs, semipalmated plover, semipalmated sandpiper, whimbrel and red knot — use both the north and south beaches for feeding during migration.
+Piping plovers, a species at risk, use the Sandhills for nesting and fledging their young.
+NCC has been honoured to conserve and steward the natural features of this unique area so its ecological heritage survives now and into the future.

 NCC officially started working in the Sandhills close to a decade ago.
 At that time, NCC and the Mi’kmaq Confederacy of PEI identified their shared conservation goal of protecting as much of the Sandhills complex as possible.
 Hog Island and the nearby Sandhills are very important to the Mi’kmaq people, both historically and today.
 In collaboration with the Mi’kmaq Confederacy and the Province of Prince Edward Island, NCC has been working to protect land here for the future.